mrwormhole/mrwormhole.github.io/content/posts/sql-turing-completeness.md

    16 | yes   | _____ |        3 | t
 ```

-You may think that it is not efficient at all, but I want to remind you that this was the fundamental idea to the whole computing paradigm.
+You may think that it is not efficient at all, but I want to remind you that this was the fundamental to the whole computing paradigm.
 We are not focusing so much on efficiency here since everything is tied to a single while tight loop like in videogames.
 What matters here is if you can replicate the algorithm and write it in a claimed language.
 It means that claimed language is indeed a programming language.

 ## Final Words

 I want to stress a final point.
 We have utilized "pl/pgsql" which is the procedural language of PostgreSQL.
 During ANSI-SQL (SQL-86/SQL-89), SQL was not turing complete at that time because it lacked recursive structures such as loops.
 SQL-99 added "WITH RECURSIVE" to do while loops and procedural elements(WHEN/CASE etc).
 In today's world, every production database is minimum SQL-99 compliant which makes them a valid programming language.
 For example, even sqlite's SQL dialect is turing complete.

-Lastly, even if we lived before 1999 and no SQL-99 exited, entire world's data would be running on SQL since 1986.
+Lastly, even if we lived before 1999 and no SQL-99 existed, entire world's data would be running on SQL since 1986.
 Why would people take pride of learning ORM abstractions rather than learning fundamentals of existing databases.
 And ORM abstractions will surely change more often and not provide the full feature sets of what you can achieve.
 It is just wishful thinking to ignore SQL and treat it as a chore rather than a powerful tool.